Autocue: Prompting enters the digital era

-Autocue and QTV were also interested in digital prompting, leading to the development of its own scriptwriting and running order package.
+Autocue and QTV were also interested in digital prompting, leading to the development of their own scriptwriting and running order package.
 This package is used by many newsrooms, conferences, sitcoms, major drama productions, and more.
 This system worked on an early version of Microsoft Windows, and was named WinCue.

 In 1994, the Autocue Group created the first flatscreen prompters.

 The ability to receive, index and process stories from news agency wires was an early addition.
 Another requirement was the ability to control multiple playout devices, such as videotape machines and character generators, from a central running order.
 The Autocue Group accordingly developed its own automation system, as applicable to programme playout as to news.
 This was followed by the ability to handle media as well as words.
 Following a project with CNN, a wireless tablet PC-based system to effect and share script changes using ‘digital ink’ was added.

 In 1998, a newsroom application company, DCM, based in Charlotte, North Carolina, was acquired to complement the existing newsroom product range.

 Autocue have since introduced an IP-based prompting system, QMaster/QBox, which allows prompting over a network over any distance.